posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 ### Usage outside of page components

 Loaders can be attached to a page even if the page component doesn't use it (invoke the composable returned by `defineLoader()`).
+This is possible if a nested component uses the data.
 It can be used in any component by importing the _returned composable_, even outside of the scope of the page components, even by a parent.

 On top of that, loaders can be **defined anywhere** and imported where using the data makes sense.
 This allows to define loaders in a separate `src/loaders` folder and reuse them across pages: